 7. Sansevieria, a.k.a.
 Snake Plant, a.k.a.
 Mother-in-Law's Tongue

 Sansevieria is a hardy plant with long, broad leaves.
 Because of their adaptability and tolerance, they’re often used as houseplants.
 Their broad leaves soak up toxins and carbon dioxide and produce oxygen to help purify the air in the room.
-Though they are tough, they do need some care in order to stay healthy.
+Though they are tough, they do need some care to stay healthy.
 If you choose a healthy plant, set up the right environment, and maintain it properly, your sansevieria will have a long and healthy life.
 There are many different varieties of sansevieria.

 8. Dracaena (Fragrans, Marginata, Deremensis)